zhiburt/tabled/README.md

 #### Height limit

-Truncation a of a height of a cell of a whole table could be done by `Height::limit`.
+Truncation of the height of a cell of a whole table could be done by `Height::limit`.

 ```rust
 use tabled::settings::{Height, object::Rows};